PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Back in the throne room, he tried to wrap his head around it.
 There was no one.
 They had *all* gone.
 At the first sign of danger, the Duke had fled.
 Boltac walked to the throne and sat down.
 For a second, he almost took it seriously.
 Then he laughed at himself.

 This wasn't the chair for him.
 He was a merchant.
 Everyone knew you couldn't buy a throne.
 Of course, such a thing could be inherited.
 But somewhere, some way, somebody had to win a throne with a sword.
 A sword drenched in blood.
 An illiterate barbarian could sooner be a King than a fat merchant.
-And it had been so long, long before Robrecht had had a real King.
+And it had been such long since Robrecht had had a real King.
 Or anything other than a figurehead installed by a larger, more powerful Kingdom seeking to control the trade routes.

 The health of Kingdoms, thought Boltac, did not depend on war, but commerce.
 The opportunity for everyone to be able to conduct their little business in peace is what kept people happy and productive.
 But, for some reason, the only people deemed fit to rule were warriors and their inbred descendants.
 Something was wrong with this logic.
 But it was not for him to fix.